juliaranne/cfg-v2/e2e_testing/README.md

 An app to test the MLA fitness app in a black box manner, from a user's perspective.

 ## How to use
+1. Install Java (21+)
+2. Install the relevant plugins for your IDE for Cucumber & Java
 1. Follow the instructions in the MLA-app README to run the application
-2. Install the Cucumber plugin for IntelliJ
+2. Install the Cucumber plugin for IntelliJ EDIT ME - not all using
 3. Download & setup ChromeDriver (for selenium, follow below steps)
 4. Set the environment variable `CHROME_DRIVER_PATH` on your device, with the path to the chrome driver executable
 4. Run CucumberTest class